Mr0grog/editorconfig-textmate/README.md

 Download it now at: https://github.com/downloads/Mr0grog/editorconfig-textmate/editorconfig-textmate-0.1.tar.gz

-*Note: the plug-in hasn't been tested with TM2.*
+*Note: this plug-in does not support TextMate 2.
+See below for details.*

 Feature Support